Sayaka Murata

 Sayaka Murata (村田沙耶香 Murata Sayaka; born August 14, 1979) is a Japanese writer.
 She is best known for the international bestseller Convenience Store Woman (2016) which has been translated into more than thirty languages worldwide.
-Murata has won every major literary prize in Japan, winning the Gunzo Prize for New Writers in 2003, the Noma Literary New Face Prize in 2009, the Mishima Yukio Prize in 2013, and the Akutagawa Prize for Convenience Store Woman in 2016.
+Murata has won many major literary prizes in Japan, including the Gunzo Prize for New Writers in 2003, the Noma Literary New Face Prize in 2009, the Mishima Yukio Prize in 2013, and the Akutagawa Prize for Convenience Store Woman in 2016.
 All the English translations of her work are done by Ginny Tapley Takemori.
 In addition to Convenience Store Woman, Murata's first book to be published in English, Takemori has translated the novels Earthlings and Vanishing World, the short-story collection Life Ceremony, the short stories "Faith", "Survival", and "A Clean Marriage", as well as the New York Times published opinion piece "The Future of Sex Lives in All of Us", among others.

 Murata's latest book to be published in English is the 2025 novel Vanishing World, originally published in Japan in 2015.
 Her latest work in Japanese has been the 2022 short-story collection Faith, of which two stories were translated by Takemori individually.